microsoft/teams-ai/getting-started/CONCEPTS/APPLICATION.md

 In general, the activity handler system is all that is needed to have a functional bot or message extension.

 ## The AI Module
-The AI module is an optional component used to plug in LLM powered experiences like user intent mapping, chaining...etc.
+The AI Module is an optional component used to plug in LLM powered experiences like user intent mapping, chaining...etc.
 It is configured once when orchestrating the application class.
 To learn more about it see [The AI Module](.AI-MODULE.md).

 ## The Routing Logic